cyberbotics/webots-doc/guide/controller-programming.md

 specified in the robot description (".wbt" or ".proto" file).
 If the robot has no device with the specified name, this function returns 0.

-Each sensor must be enabled before it can be used.
-If a sensor is not enabled it returns undefined values.
-Enabling a sensor is achieved using the corresponding `wb_*_enable()` function, where the star (*) stands for the sensor type.
+Each sensor must be enabled before it can be used and the sensor needs some time before being initialized.
+The initialization time corresponds to sensor's update delay.
+If a sensor is not enabled or the initialization is not completed yet it returns undefined values.
+Enabling a sensor is achieved using the corresponding
+`wb_*_enable()` function, where the star (*) stands for the sensor type.
 Every `wb_*_enable()` function allows to specify an update delay in milliseconds.
 The update delay specifies the desired interval between two updates of the sensor's data.

-In the usual case, the update delay is chosen to be similar to the control step (`TIME_STEP`) and hence the sensor will be updated at every `wb_robot_step()`.
+In the usual case, the update delay is chosen to be similar to the control step (`TIME_STEP`) and hence the first measurement will be available after executing `wb_robot_step()` and then it will be updated at every `wb_robot_step()`.
-If, for example, the update delay is chosen to be twice the control step then the sensor data will be updated every two `wb_robot_step()`: this can be used to simulate a slow device.
+If, for example, the update delay is chosen to be twice the control step then the first sensor data will be available after executing two `wb_robot_step()` statements and will be updated every two `wb_robot_step()`: this can be used to simulate a slow device.
 Note that a larger update delay can also speed up the simulation, especially for CPU intensive devices like the `Camera`.
 On the contrary, it would be pointless to choose an update delay smaller than the control step, because it will not be possible for the controller to process the